PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 If an unrecoverable error occurs in relation to a message from the MC that requires a response, a module MAY respond with only an error message.

-If a module in _reset mode_ detects an error state, it SHOULD delay reporting it until it receives the Initialize (0x02) message.
+If a module in _reset mode_ detects an error state, it MUST delay reporting it until it enters _initialization mode_.

+Both the MC and modules MUST ignore any messages that are invalid for the module's state, and SHOULD report them as recoverable errors, if possible.
+The MC MUST completely ignore messages from modules in _power-on mode_ or _reset mode_ because they may have been sent before the module was reset.

 ## Message format